-More often then not the verbatim answer is ?health and happiness?.
+More often than not the verbatim answer is ‘health and happiness’.
 Amen.
 Easy enough said, right??
 But oh such a tricky and non-linear journey to get there, namely because it does not always feel intuitively right.

 - Eliminating struggle, challenge and discomfort for your child is not only impossible, it also robs them of opportunity to develop strength in time of difficulty, confidence to navigate challenge and the capacity to manage themselves.
 The reality of being a parent is that you cannot be there in every moment of your child?s life and there is a time when they do not want you to be.

 - If we impart on our children that difficult feelings are bad then we cast a shadow over the emotions that are inevitably part of life.
 We judge them.
 So not only does your child experience the challenge of the situation and their emotional reaction but also feelings of shame and guilt that they should not be having that experience.

 - The ‘sweeper’ parent can also lead to and perpetuate the issue that so many teens, young and fully fledged adults face where we over estimate the difficulty of a situation and underestimate our own capacity to face it.
 This results in unnecessary and often pervasive stress and anxiety.

 So the reason I am ok with seeing my children fail, become upset and encounter set backs is that I understand, appreciate and respect the importance of discomfort in my kids life.
 Don’t get me wrong, I don’t seek it out and I am there with open arms and dedicated time to help talk it through.
 But in the meantime, I like to stand back and watch.
 It is through learning to do this more and more and overcome the natural inclination to jump in and manage the situation for my child that I can see the beginnings of the strength of independence, empathy and confidence grow.

 Wondering how you can navigate this tightrope of protection and independence: